 Teaching

-In addition to my research, I have been a Graduate Student Teaching Assistant in the following courses:
+In addition to teaching as a primary instructor, I have also been a teaching assistant for the following courses:

 -